aloifolia/ParallelMbeddr/README.md

 ### Current Tasks
 - await answer from users
 - create timeline
-- investigate briefly Scala, Rust, Stackless Python and XC
+- investigate briefly Scala, Rust, Stackless Python and XC: DONE
-- find textbook examples that could be coded
+- find textbook examples that could be coded: half DONE (check TUD course for more)
 - ponder and write down possible syntax that is suitable for examples: MP and SM
+- write 1-3 textbook examples in C
+- write 1-3 textbook examples in invented syntax

 ### Next step(s)
 - investigate existing languages and libraries: